1Password/op-scim-helm/README.md

-# 1Password SCIM bridge Helm Charts
+# 1Password SCIM bridge Helm Chart

 This is the offical Helm Chart for deploying the 1Password SCIM bridge.